lushanya-bit/Operating-Systems-CW/Week2.md

 The activities completed in this lab were based on the week 5 lab and provied experience with using pipes,FIFOs and communication through files.
 This explores the communication mechanisms within the environment.

 ## Pipes and Redirection
-Pipes and redirection allow processes to communicate by passing the ouptut of one command directly to the other, and reducing the need for intermediate files [3].
+Pipes and redirection allow processes to communicate by passing the ouptut of one command directly to the other, and reducing the need for intermediate files.

 ### Standard Output and Redirection
 Standard output redirection was demonstrated using: